OilerNetwork/pitchlake-launcher/README.md

 ```bash
 docker compose logs -f <service_name>
 ```
+[Where is any info in readme on launching the UI / addresses of relative services / simple RPC tests and commands to verify everything?]

 **Note:** Whenever fetching the latest changes from the submodules, the docker images for each component will likely be outdated.
 To rebuild the images, run `docker compose build` in the root of the repo.
 If things don't look as expected, you can also run `docker compose build --no-cache` for a clean build.